Brighton & Hove's main parks

 This popular community park was completely restored in 2013, following a successful bid to the Heritage Lottery Fund and Big Lottery Fund.
 The Level now offers a range of attractions, facilities and activities for all to enjoy.
-The park also has a community volunteer-led Activity Plan, with many more opportunities for people to become actively involved.
-Find out about events and activities at The Level.
+The park also has a community volunteer-led Activity Plan, with many more opportunities for people to become actively involved through volunteering and in other ways.

 Bordered to the north and east by woodland, Withdean Park is a large informal space with good views of the South Downs.
 The park is popular with dog walkers and those with an interest in horticulture.

 Wild Park is Brighton & Hove's largest Local Nature Reserve (LNR) and has extensive woodland walks and spectacular views over the city.